madprops/airc/README.md

 `!cmd rules`: This displays the rules of all bots.

+`!cmd report`: Get an overview of your bots.

-(Don't mention a bot when using these)
+(Don't mention a bot when using these, they're global commands)

 ---